-• Plan for the Commercial Launch of the C-Pulse System in Europe-We obtained CE Mark approval for the C-Pulse System in July 2012 and have taken initial steps to evaluate the market potential for our system in targeted countries in Europe in anticipation of commencing commercial sales.
+- Plan for the Commercial Launch of the C-Pulse System in Europe-We have taken initial steps to evaluate the market potential for the C-Pulse System in targeted countries that accept the CE Mark in anticipation of commencing commercial sales of the system in Europe following CE Mark approval.
 We initially plan to sell the C-Pulse System in Europe through experienced distributors in countries where our system is approved for reimbursement or where we otherwise believe there might be a potentially profitable market for our system.
-We expect our initial sales efforts in Europe will focus on Germany and Italy, which we believe are the largest potential markets for the

-C-Pulse System in Europe and have supported reimbursement for heart failure technologies in the past.

-- Obtain IDE Approval for our Pivotal Trial in the United States-We completed enrollment of the North American feasibility clinical trial in the first half of 2011.
+We expect our initial sales efforts in Europe will focus on Germany and Italy, which we believe are the largest potential markets for the C-Pulse System in Europe and have supported reimbursement for heart failure technologies in the past. - Obtain IDE Approval for our Pivotal Trial in the United States-We completed enrollment of the North American feasibility clinical trial in the first half of 2011.
 In November 2011, we obtained the preliminary results of the six-month follow-up period for our North American feasibility clinical trial.
 In March 2012, the FDA notified us that it completed its review of the C-Pulse System feasibility trial data, concluded we met the applicable agency requirements, and indicated that we can move forward with an IDE application.
 We anticipate that we will submit an IDE application to the FDA in the second half of 2012 and complete enrollment of our pivotal trial by the end of 2015. - Conduct Trials in Europe to Support Reimbursement of the C-Pulse System-We have retained consultants to analyze the conditions in various European countries for potential reimbursement for our system and the capabilities of existing hospitals and clinics to implant the C-Pulse System properly and understand the potential benefits of our system.
 We are targeting the leading LVAD/transplant centers to gain support, promote our technology, and conduct a non-randomized post-market trial that will evaluate endpoints similar to those for our U.S. pivotal trial to aid our reimbursement efforts and gain additional clinical data.
-We expect to be able to complete this trial in 2014 in our initial target markets. - Continue to Enhance the C-Pulse System-We believe it will be important to continue refining the C-Pulse System to make it more appealing for both patients and physicians.
+We expect to be able to complete this trial in 2014 in our initial target markets, assuming we receive CE Mark in the second half of 2012. - Continue to Enhance the C-Pulse System-We believe it will be important to continue refining the C-Pulse System to make it more appealing for both patients and physicians.
 Since completing our 20 patient North American feasibility trial, we have made several improvements to the C-Pulse System based on the feasibility trial outcomes and feedback we received from surgeons and patients during the trial.
 These changes include enhancements to our driver, cuff, Percutaneous Interface Leads, or PIL, and our C-Patch, among others.
 We have also completed an initial animal study of a next-generation, fully-implantable C-Pulse System, which would eliminate the risk of exit-site infections.